 The study examined data from the World Bank and the European Union, which showed that expenditure directly affects the unequal distribution of energy.
 People with higher income purchase energy-intensive products like cars or holiday trips, elevating the energy footprint.

-It also showed 20% of UK’s residents belong to the world’s top 5% energy consumers.
+It also showed 20% of the UK’s residents belong to the world’s top 5% energy consumers.
 Meanwhile, the least fortunate 20% in the UK consume over five times more energy than the most deficient 84% in India.

 Overall, energy consumers belonging to the top 10% use nearly 20 times more energy compared to the bottom 10%.

 The proponents raised suggestions to prevent further energy inequality, such as imposing taxes for energy-intensive privileges like driving and flying.
-They also advised investing in public housing retrofit programmes to reduce electricity and heating consumption.
+They also advised investing in public housing retrofit programs to reduce electricity and heating consumption.

-Yannick Oswald, PhD, lead author and University of Leeds School of Earth and Environment researcher, stated not one energy category is free from inequality.
-He believes promoting alternative technology, public transport or limiting private vehicles can reduce the demand for energy of the transport sector.
+Yannick Oswald, Ph.D., lead author and University of Leeds School of Earth and Environment researcher, stated not one energy category is free from inequality.
+He believes promoting alternative technology, public transport, or limiting private vehicles can reduce the demand for energy of the transport sector.

 Co-author Julia Steinberger of Living Well Within Limits said changing the unequal distribution of energy consumption worldwide while protecting ecosystems and the climate should be seriously considered to solve the dilemma of enhancing the quality of life.
 Reinvigorating the UK renewables sector could be a game-changer for energy equality.